WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 Instructions that refer to data segments (e.g. `data.drop`) are only valid as shared if their data segment is shared.

-> Note: we could alternatively make all data segments shared, just like we do for other
+> Note: We could alternatively make all data segments shared, just like we do for other
 > non-reference data.
+This would require allocating all data segments in a shared heap, though,
+> which may have performance or memory use implications.
+We should evaluate whether there is a
+> reason to support non-shared data segments once we have prototype implementations.

 #### Exception tags